new92/php/Maskify/README.md

 Maskify is a versatile PHP script designed to provide URL masking functionality.
 Whether you're looking to cloak affiliate links, protect sensitive information, or mask phising links, Maskify offers a straightforward solution.
 With its intuitive design and flexible configuration options, Maskify empowers users to customize their masked URLs according to their specific needs.

+- **Make sure for the keywords to separate them with - .
+Also in the domain input the correct format in order for Maskify to work is: https://example.com**

 ## Run locally 🖥️

 ```bash